BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Additional Related Work

 \paragraph{Cost-aware and switching-cost Bayesian optimization.} Several works incorporate explicit costs into BO.
 Cost-aware BO methods modify the acquisition to trade off reward and cost, or to preferentially query cheap configurations; see, e.g., work on cost-varying or subset-aware BO~\citep{bocvs,mcts_vs}. \citet{switching_costs} consider modular black-box systems in which changing components incurs switching costs and optimize a cost-augmented objective.
 BONSAI differs from these approaches in two ways.
 First, it does not require specifying or learning a cost function over individual input parameters.
 Instead, it enforces a hard constraint on the \emph{acquisition gap} relative to the maximizer and, within that constraint, explicitly prefers the candidate with the fewest deviations from a fixed default configuration.
-Second, BONSAI is implemented as a post-processing step, leaving the underlying surrogate and acquisition function unmodified, and can thus be straightforwardly applied across a broad range of settings.
+Second, BONSAI is implemented as a post-processing step, leaving the underlying surrogate and acquisition function unmodified, and can thus be straightforwardly applied across a broad range of settings. \paragraph{Lengthscale-thresholding as a pruning baseline.} A natural alternative to BONSAI would be to eliminate changes in dimensions whose estimated ARD lengthscale exceeds a threshold.
+However, this approach has important limitations: (1) it is not straightforward to apply in multi-output settings (multi-objective and constrained problems) where multiple GPs with different lengthscale estimates must be reconciled; and (2) choosing a lengthscale threshold is itself a sensitive hyperparameter---for constrained problems, a lengthscale that appears large for the objective GP may correspond to a dimension critical for constraint satisfaction.
+In contrast, BONSAI's relative acquisition tolerance $\rho$ has a natural interpretation across all problem types (single-objective, constrained, and multi-objective), and we demonstrate its robustness to the choice of $\rho$ in Appendix~\ref{appdx:bonsai_rho_sens}.